paliarush/magento2-vagrant-for-developers/README.md

-# Vagrant for Magento CE, optimized for Windows hosts
+# Vagrant for Magento, optimized for Windows hosts

 ## What You get